ypid/dotfiles-1/README.md

 This is a collection of best of breed tools from across the web, from scouring other people's dotfile repos, blogs, and projects.

+## Differences of this fork with the original project:
+  * 4 spaces indenting by default
+  * Mustache templating system support

 ## What is YADR?

 **YADR is an opinionated dotfile repo that will make your heart sing**